Homology spheres bounding acyclic smooth manifolds and symplectic fillings: Bounding acyclic manifolds

 \section{Bounding acyclic manifolds}

 We now prove Theorem~\ref{main1}.
-The proof largely follows Fickle argument from \cite{Fickle}, but we repeat it here for the readers convince (and to popularize Fickle's beautiful argument) and to note where changes can be made to prove our theorem. \begin{proof}[Proof of Theorem~\ref{main1}] Suppose the manifold $\partial W$ is given by a surgery diagram $D$.
+The proof largely follows Fickle's argument from \cite{Fickle}, but we repeat it here for the readers convince (and to popularize Fickle's beautiful argument) and to note where changes can be made to prove our theorem. \begin{proof}[Proof of Theorem~\ref{main1}] Suppose the manifold $\partial W$ is given by a surgery diagram $D$.
 Then the knot $K$ can be represented as in Figure~\ref{TheKnot}.
 There we see in grey the ribbon surface $F$ with boundary $K$ and the curve $b$ on the surface.
+One may see this as follows:

+notice that since $b$ is primitive in homology, it is a non-separating curve in $F$, and thus there is an arc $a$ that intersects $b$ exactly once (and transversely) and has boundary on $\partial F$.
+If we cut $F$ along $a$ we see that the resulting surface is an annulus and what is left of $b$ runs from one boundary component to the other.
+Let $b'$ be the core of this annulus.
+We can recover $F$ from this annulus by attaching a $1$--handle to undo the cut along $a$.
+In particular we see that the surface $F$ is can be built with a single $0$--handle and two $1$--handles.
+Up to isotopy we can take the $0$--handle to be a neighborhood of the intersection between $b$ and $b'$ and the $1$--handles to be thin neighborhoods of the parts of $b$ and $b'$ outside the $0$--handle.
+This establishes the claimed picture.

 The result of $\frac{1}{s-1}$ surgery on $K$ is obtained by doing $0$ surgery on $K$ and $(-s+1)$ surgery on a meridian as shown in Figure~\ref{TheKnot}.
-(The argument for $\frac{1}{s+1}$ surgery is analogous and left to the reader.)
+(The argument for $\frac{1}{s+1}$ surgery is analogous or can be seen by applying the argument below to $-W$ and the mirror of $K$.)
 Now part of $b$ is the core of one of the 1--handles making up $F$.
 So we can handle slide $b$ and the associated 1--handle over the $(-s+1)$ framed unknot to arrive at the left hand picture in Figure~\ref{Step1}.
 Then one may isotope the resulting diagram to get to the right hand side of Figure~\ref{Step1}.

 We now claim the left hand picture in Figure~\ref{Step2} is the same manifold as the right hand side of Figure~\ref{Step1}.
 To see this notice that the green part of the left hand side of Figure~\ref{Step2} consists of two 0-framed knots.
 Sliding one over the other and using the new 0-framed unknot to cancel the non-slid component results in the right hand side of Figure~\ref{Step1}.